pitt-crc/Slurm-Test-Environment/README.md

 ### Building New SLURM RPMs

-SLURM RPMs can be built directly from the compressed SLURM distribution.
+Slurm RPMs can be built directly from the compressed Slurm distribution.
 The generated RPMs need to be recompressed as a directory called `rpms` before being added to the repository.
-The compressed archive should be named with the corresponding SLURM version.
+The compressed archive should be named with the corresponding Slurm version.

 ```bash
 rpmbuild -ta slurm*.tar.bz2